 There are several great places to look for freebies.
 Many restaurants and stores offer freebies on birthdays.
 Some stores provide freebies for children who are going back to school, and many companies give freebies to new mothers.

 Along with getting free products and food from local companies, most communities have libraries and parks that offer free activities throughout the year.
 For example, your local parks might hold special events for Halloween with free treats for participants.
 You can also find plenty of free events on Facebook.

 Another popular way to entertain your child for free is to partake in the learning sessions at Home Depot and the other big-box hardware stores.
-They usually offer free classes for kids on the weekends.
-These can be rather busy because children learn how to make something, then they make it to take home.
+They occasionally offer free classes for kids on the weekends.
+These can be rather busy because children learn how to make something, then they get to take it home.
 You might have to sign up online to get a spot.